-1. Foundations: Student demonstrates an understanding of the history, development and theories of addiction counseling.

-2. Effects: Student demonstrates knowledge of the neurological, behavioral, psychological, physical, and social effects of psychoactive substances and addictive disorders on the user and significant others.

-3. Assessments: Student demonstrates knowledge and skill in the psychological tests and assessments specific to addiction counseling.

-4. Diversity: Student demonstrates knowledge concerning cultural factors relevant to addiction and addictive behaviors and related programs for preventative measures.

-5. Practice: Student demonstrates knowledge of strategies for reducing negative effects of substance use, abuse, dependence and addictive disorders.
+- 1. Foundations: Student demonstrates an understanding of the history, development and theories of addiction counseling. - 2.
+Effects: Student demonstrates knowledge of the neurological, behavioral, psychological, physical, and social effects of psychoactive substances and addictive disorders on the user and significant others. - 3.
+Assessments: Student demonstrates knowledge and skill in the psychological tests and assessments specific to addiction counseling. - 4.
+Diversity: Student demonstrates knowledge concerning cultural factors relevant to addiction and addictive behaviors and related programs for preventative measures. - 5.
+Practice: Student demonstrates knowledge of strategies for reducing negative effects of substance use, abuse, dependence and addictive disorders.

 A mean score was calculated for each area of the rubric.
-Students scored between 3.0-3.03 in each area, indicating that they met criteria within the proficient range, demonstrating basic, entry-level knowledge.
+Students scored between 3.04-3.14 in each area with the exception of Assessments, indicating that they met criteria within the proficient range, demonstrating basic, entry-level knowledge.
+To help increase our mean score in this area, faculty who teach this course have included an in-class activity where students will practice completing and reviewing one of the assessments discussed in class.